 We turn to condition (b).
 We start proving it for $Z_b$ and the metric $\overline\rho_b$.
 Here we have (with suppressed dependence of $\overline\rho_b$ on its parameters for shorter notation)

 for any $Q>0$.
-The first term tends to zero uniformly in $b$ as $\delta\searrow 0$ because $x\log(e/x)$ does for $x\searrow 0$ monotoneously on $(0,1)$.
-For a proper choice of the constant $Q$, we have seen in the proof of Theorem~\ref{Multiscale_general} in equation \eqref{eqp: B4} that the second term is bounded by $\frac{L'\delta}{2}$ for some constant $L'$ not depending on $\delta, b$.
-Note that Theorem~\ref{Multiscale_general} is applicable in this setting as seen in the proof of Theorem \ref{Multiscale_Limit}.
-In consequence,
+The first term tends to zero uniformly in $b$ as $\delta\searrow 0$ because $x\log(e/x)$ does for $x\searrow 0$ monotonously on $(0,1)$.
+For a proper choice of the constant $Q$, we have seen in the proof of Theorem~\ref{Multiscale_general} in equation \eqref{eqp: B4} that the second term is bounded by $\frac{L''\delta}{2}$ for some constant $L''$ not depending on $\delta, b$.
+Note that Theorem~\ref{Multiscale_general} is applicable in this setting and in consequence,